 5. CBT for Depression and Behavioral Activation

-Next, you’ll identify activities that you once enjoyed or that give you a sense of accomplishment but have stopped doing due to depression.
+Next, you’ll identify activities you once enjoyed, or that give you a sense of accomplishment but have stopped doing due to your symptoms.
 You’ll work to schedule and gradually reintroduce these activities into your routine, even if you don’t initially feel motivated.

 6. Developing Coping Strategies

 My clients learn coping skills to manage distressing emotions and situations.
 This may include relaxation techniques, problem-solving skills, assertiveness training, and effective communication strategies.
-These strategies become a toolkit that you can draw from after therapy has ended.
+These strategies become a toolkit you can draw from after therapy.

 7. Addressing Core Beliefs

-In later stages of therapy, you may work on identifying and challenging underlying core beliefs or schemas that contribute to your depression.
-This deeper work in CBT for Depression helps address the root causes of depressive symptoms.
+In later stages of therapy, you may work on identifying and challenging underlying core beliefs or schemas that contribute to your current state.
+This deeper work in CBT for Depression helps address the root causes of symptoms.

 8. Cognitive Behavioral Therapy for Depression Homework